tanxye/superbev/README.md

 ![Game Screenshot](superbev_screenshot.png)

-1) Click the green Code button on the right
+1) Click the green Code button on the top right corner
 2) Download the ZIP folder and choose extract all
 3) Double click on run_game.bat to play the game.